-What are some of the challenges your company faces and how has the economic climate impacted on your business?
+What are some of the challenges your company faces and how has the economic and political climate impacted on your business?

-What makes your company stand out amongst competition?
+What makes your business stand out amongst competition?

-What is your perception of where the industry is going?
+What is your perception of where the aviation industry is going?

 How can people reach you?